Unfortunately, there are limited treatments or therapies and no proven cure(s) for mitochondrial disease.

 The ‘Mito Cocktail’ is the most common form of treatment, which involves a combination of vitamin supplements including but not limited to, acetyl-L-carnitine (ALCAR), coenzyme Q10 (CoQ10), alpha-lipoic acid (ALA), and creatine monohydrate (CM).
 This is an empirically based combination of vitamins, cofactors, and nutrients that are known to replace deficiencies that occur when the mitochondrial energy production system fails and to help its residual function act better.
 To learn more about the health benefits of CoQ10, click here to read this comprehensive review created by HealthyButSmart.

 Exercise has been scientifically proven as one of the most beneficial therapies (as long as the patient can tolerate it).
 When exercising, you produce more energy on a biochemical level, which improves mitochondrial function and increases the number of healthy mitochondria in the cells.
 Research indicates that exercise makes the body use oxygen more efficiently and increases exercise tolerance and metabolism.
+Patients should consult with their primary mitochondrial phsyician for incorporating an exercise plan as aprt of treatment.
+Here is a guide for exercise and mitochondrial myopathy.

 Gene therapies are showing promise as an effective way to treat some forms of mitochondrial disease.
 The most prominent gene therapy is the Mitochondrial Replacement Therapy (MRT), aims to prevent the transmission of heritable disorders caused by mutations in the mitochondrial genome.
 MRT is a pre-conception intervention that involves transferring the nucleus from an oocyte that contains pathogenic mitochondrial DNA to an enucleated donor oocyte that contains only normal mitochondrial genomes.
 MRT is currently illegal in Canada and will require a change in the Assisted Human Reproduction Act (AHRA).
 The UK is the only country to date that has legislated the legalization of MRT.
 Canadian scientists and clinicians are investigating the approach to MRT in Canada and have published a research paper“Mitochondrial Replacement Therapy: The Road to the Clinic in Canada”.